SSmith-NUIG/Pool-seq_analysis_mitochondrial/README.md

 ## First step
 Run ```submit_config_creator.sh``` to create unique config files for each of our samples

+[EDIT: I believe novoplasty has since added a way to do this]

 ## Second step
 Extract seed sequences for NOVOplasty using ```seed_extraction.py```
 This script extracts a random 150bp seed from the reads that aligned to the reference MT